jenkinsci/kubernetes-plugin/README.md

 ![image](images/pod-template-configuration.png)

-# Configuration

-## Overview

-In Jenkins settings click on add cloud, select `Kubernetes` and fill the information, like _Name_, _Kubernetes URL_, _Kubernetes server certificate key_, ...

-If _Kubernetes URL_ is not set, the connection options will be autoconfigured from service account or kube config file.

-When running the Jenkins controller outside of Kubernetes you will need to set the credential to secret text.
-The value of the credential will be the token of the service account you created for Jenkins in the cluster the agents will run on.

 If you check **WebSocket** then agents will connect over HTTP(S) rather than the Jenkins service TCP port.
 This is unnecessary when the Jenkins controller runs in the same Kubernetes cluster, but can greatly simplify setup when agents are in an external cluster